Pilgrims flock to Cuba's 'Virgin of Charity' ahead of pope's visit

 When revolutionary leader Fidel Castro and his bearded rebels came down from the Sierra Maestra to topple a dictator in 1959, they wore medals dedicated to the Virgin of Charity.

-Cuba's 19th century independence fighters also used to celebrate Mass in her honour.
+Cuba's 19th century independence fighters also used to celebrate Mass in her honor.

 Cementing the shrine's importance for Cubans, both Pope John Paul and Pope Benedict paid homage to the Virgin on their respective 1998 and 2012 visits.